 Afterwards we drove to downtown Vancouver and walked around.
 We checked out Flyover Canada, which was actually really cool.
 I highly recommend paying it a visit if you ever get the chance.

-We went to this place called Timbertrain Coffee Roasters in downtown Vancouver.
+We went to this place called Timbertrain Coffee Roasters in Gastown.
 I didn’t think the nitrogen-infused cold brew tasted that great, but it was really refreshing.

 We visited Cleveland Park afterwards.